Robert Jeffrey – 9 days on an island

 ( A map of Sombrero island made in 1880)

-Robert Jeffrey was a blacksmith who worked on-board a ship called the Lorn Nelson, which was a privateering ship that took contracts from the British government.
-One day in July of 1807 the Lord Nelson was harboured in the Cornish port of Falmouth when captain Warwick Lake landed his ship, the “recruit” in the same dock looking for men to join his crew.
+Robert Jeffrey was a blacksmith who worked on board a ship called the Lorn Nelson, which was a privateering ship that took contracts from the British government.
+One day in July of 1807 the Lord Nelson was harbored in the Cornish port of Falmouth when Captain Warwick Lake landed his ship, the “Recruit” in the same dock looking for men to join his crew.

-Since privateering ships aren’t owned or operated by the Royal navy they tend to have much more relaxed rules, especially when it came to drink.
-On the 10th of December he was seen drawing several pints of beer from the captains personal cask, and was promptly reported on.
-He admitted the offence and captain Lake put him on a blacklist.
+Since privateering ships aren’t owned or operated by the Royal Navy they tend to have much more relaxed rules, especially when it comes to drinking.
+On the 10th of December, Robert Jeffrey was seen drawing several pints of beer from the captain’s personal cask and was promptly reported on.
+He admitted the offence and Captain Lake put him on a blacklist.

-Apparently the captain staggered out his cabin rather drunk and said “Lieutenant Mould!
+Apparently the captain staggered out of his cabin rather drunk and said “Lieutenant Mould!
 Do you see that rock?
 Lower the boat instantly.
 I’ll have no thieves on board my ship!
-Man a boat and set the rascal on shore!”
+Man, a boat and set the rascal on shore!”

-Lieutenant Mould and couple of the crew put Jeffrey in a small row boat and took him to shore with nothing but the clothes he was wearing, he didn’t even have shoes.
-The lieutenant is said to have delayed a while at the beach in the hope that the captain would change his mind, but after it seemed it wasn’t going to happen he handed Jeffrey’s pair of shoes, a knife and a handkerchief before heading back to his ship.
+Lieutenant Mould and a couple of the crew put Jeffrey in a small row boat and took him to shore with nothing but the clothes he was wearing, he didn’t even have shoes.
+The lieutenant is said to have delayed a while at the beach in the hope that the captain would change his mind, but after it seemed it wasn’t going to happen he handed Jeffrey a pair of shoes, a knife, and a handkerchief before heading back to his ship.

 The story of the marooning spread throughout Britain and became a bit of an overnight sensation, with everyone speculating as to what had happened to him, with the most probable explanation being he was picked up by another ship.

-As for Jeffrey’s he had been spotted by a ship called the American Adams and taken to Massachusetts, after spending only 9 days on the island.
-He had survived by drinking rain water that had collected in cracks in the rocks and ate limpets he found near the shore line.
+As for Jeffrey, he had been spotted by a ship called the American Adams and taken to Massachusetts, after spending only 9 days on the island.
+He had survived by drinking rainwater that had collected in cracks in the rocks and eating limpets he found near the shoreline.

 His story didn’t end as well as he’d hoped though, as he blew through his money very quickly, even buying his own personal schooner, and died shortly after of consumption, leaving a wife and daughter with nothing.